Jenny Xu on Project Sock Retrieval by her Friendship trio

-However, Xu emphasizes that Friendship is not her group.
-It has no leader; it’s a three-way equal partnership between Ben Feldman on bass, Kofi Shepsu on drums, and herself.
+However, Jenny emphasizes that Friendship is not her group.
+It has no leader; it’s a three-way equal partnership between Ben on bass, Kofi on drums, and herself.

 Friendship happened to be the last live group I heard in-person before the pandemic.
-Xu brought her bandmates to a small community arts centre in March 2020 and they played mostly standards, impeccably.
+Jenny brought her bandmates to a small community arts centre in March 2020 and they played mostly standards, impeccably.

 From then on, I couldn’t wait for her original music to release later this year.

-During the conversation I heard motorcycles and loud pedestrians, and it rained heavily.
-“I’ve walked in really heavy tropical storms, pounding rain,” Xu says, “but I prefer ‘horror’ weather because in the sunny weather, the parks get really crowded and people don’t have masks on.”
-That’s dedication!
+"I’ve walked in really heavy tropical storms, pounding rain, but I prefer ‘horror’ weather because in the sunny weather, the parks get really crowded and people don’t have masks on.”

 “Everything was literally written within a month, in November 2018.”

-On October 31, 2018, Xu recalls watching movies with Feldman and Shepsu, among other friends.
-Together, they vented about Xu’s recent breakup.
+Jenny recalls watching movies with Ben and Kofi, among other friends, on October 31, 2018.
+They also vented about Jenny’s recent breakup.

-If you buy this music on Bandcamp, you’ll get a digital package for the project that Xu narrates with text about this breakup.
+With the album, you get a digital package for the project that Jenny narrates with text about this breakup.
 Here’s an example:

 “GATHER YOUR TWO MOST TRUSTED COMPANIONS; IT IS TIME TO WAGE WAR.”

-Xu’s two companions are the rhythm section of Feldman and Shepsu.
+Jenny’s two companions are the rhythm section of Ben and Kofi.
 That’s why they named the group Friendship.